Race to the Treasure!: A Great Early Introduction to Strategy Games

 Race to the Treasure! definitely belongs in that elusive category of games made for kids that parents legitimately enjoy playing too.
 It's well balanced and has led to a roughly equal win ratio between us and The Ogre.
 Our five-year-old still enjoys playing, but he's not really scared by The Ogre anymore.
 Perhaps our little one can take over that role.

-Anyone else a fan of Peaceable Kingdom?
-Do you have any advice for people looking for similar games?
+Are you a fan of Peaceable Kingdom?
+Do you have any recommendations for people looking for similar games?
 Post below and let us know.